Get Adobe Flash player

 The meaning of your communication is the response you get.

-If the way someone is communicating isn’t getting the desired results it means it isn’t working and another way of communicating is needed until the desired results is happening.
-(Insanity principle.
-If you always do…).
+If the way someone is communicating is not getting the desired results it means it is not working and another way of communicating is needed until the desired result is happening.
+Consider the insanity principle: If you always do…

 People work in Patterns.